-- Ammunition;
+- Ammunition:

 - A hand instrument designed to cut or stab another by being thrown;

 - A firearm silencer or suppressor;

-- A location-restricted knife;
+- \A location-restricted knife;

-- A club;
+- \A club;

-- A firearm;
+- \A firearm;

 - A stun gun;

 - Knuckles;

 - A pocketknife or any other small knife;

 - Mace or pepper spray;

 - Pornographic material;

-- Tobacco products; cigarettes; e-cigarettes; and any component, part, or accessory for an e-cigarette device;
+- Tobacco products; cigarettes; any type of e-cigarette device; and any component, part, or accessory for an e-cigarette device;

 - Matches or a lighter;

 - A laser pointer, unless it is for an approved use; or

 - Any articles not generally considered to be weapons, including school supplies, when the principal or designee determines that a danger exists.

-- Note: For weapons and firearms, see DAEP-Placement and/or Expulsion for Certain Offenses.
+Note: \For weapons and firearms, see DAEP-Placement and/or Expulsion for Certain Offenses.
 In many circumstances, possession of these items is punishable by mandatory expulsion under federal or state law.